-The entity's internal audit report to the board of directors of the entity.
-Internal manager organises the annual audit plan around several types of missions:
+Groupama Zhivotozastrahovane's internal audit teams report to the BOD of the entity.
+They organise their annual audit plan around several types of missions:

 - transverse process audits led by the Group General Audit; - audits of the departments in their entity; - one-off audits requested by their management or required by internal procedures.